csiebler/video-translation/README.md

 Replace `LOCATION`, `ACCOUNT_ID`, `ACCOUNT_NAME` and `RESOURCE_ID` with your Video Indexer details.
 Then update `SPEECH_API_URL` and `SPEECH_API_KEY` with your Speech resource details.

 Then create a folder named `input_videos` and upload a few videos files you want to translate.
-Then run the scripts in order and translated videos should appear in the `output_videos` folder:
+Finally run the scripts in order and your translated videos should appear in the `output_videos` folder:

 ```console
 pip install -f requirements.txt